Mast cell activation syndrome

-Mast cell activation syndrome (MCAS) is one of two types of mast cell activation disorder (MCAD); the other type is idiopathic MCAD.
+Mast cell activation syndrome (MCAS) is one type of mast cell activation disorder (MCAD).
 MCAS is an immunological condition in which mast cells, a type of white blood cell, inappropriately and excessively release chemical mediators, such as histamine, resulting in a range of chronic symptoms, sometimes including anaphylaxis or near-anaphylaxis attacks.
 Primary symptoms include cardiovascular, dermatological, gastrointestinal, neurological, and respiratory problems.

 Signs and symptoms

 Because degranulation events can be triggered in various locations within the body, MCAS can present with a wide range of symptoms in multiple body systems.
 These symptoms may range from digestive discomfort to chronic pain, mental issues, or full-scale anaphylactic reactions.
 Symptoms typically wax and wane over time, varying in severity and duration.
 Many signs and symptoms are the same as those for mastocytosis, because both conditions result in too many mediators released by mast cells.